 Solid and glass doors are available.
 If you are placing your model where it will be viewed by customers, you may want a glass door wine bottle display.
 These allow customers to see what wines your establishment has available.
 On the other hand, if you are placing the unit where customers may not be able to see it, you may prefer a solid door model.
 These are typically more economical and energy efficient.

 - Black laminate is the least-expensive choice for exterior finish.
 Compared to stainless steel, it does not show finger prints as visibly, but it is more susceptible to scratches and chips.
 That type of damage can not only mar the appearance, it can also open the body of the wine bottle display up to the development of rust.

 - Stainless steel is more durable and more expensive than black laminate.
 This material has a classic look, but requires cleaning more frequently as it shows fingerprints and scratches more than laminate.

 There are several specialty options designed to make a unit fit your establishment's needs better.
 For example, ADA compliant models are offered that can easily slide underneath a 34-inch-high ADA-compliant counter.

 Some models are available with horizontal storage racks for wine bottles.
 For establishments that sell expensive wine, this is an excellent option.
 Horizontal storage allows the wine bottle to be stored on its side, which is the preferred way of storing.
 When a bottle is stored on its side, it keeps the cork wet, air bubbles remain at the shoulder, and sediment is dispersed uniformly.
 This is frequently done for expensive wines, but most restaurants do not do this for their low- or moderately-priced wines.

 Wooden racks and LED lighting are also available.
-Both options can add a touch of class to your unit for a relatively small increase in cost.
+Both options can add a touch of class to your wine bottle chiller for a relatively small increase in cost.
 Besides giving an elegant glow, the LED lighting will also save on electricity and needs replacing less often than traditional lights.